Things You Need To Know Before You Visit Qatar

 Climate and Clothing

-Qatar has a hot and humid summer with an average daily temperature of 41°C. Light clothing is needed for the most part of the year and in keeping with the traditional custom it is not advisable for women to wear shorts or sleeveless dresses in public.
-The winter months are cool with occasional rain hence light woolen clothing is needed during this season.
+Qatar has a hot and humid summer, with an average daily temperature of 41°C. Light clothing is needed for most of the year, and in keeping with traditional customs, it is not advisable for women to wear shorts or sleeveless dresses in public.
+The winter months are cooler, with occasional rain, so light woolen clothing is recommended during this season.

 Qatar Tourism